Simón Bolívar International Airport (Colombia): 2015 - 2018

+2025 - 2027

+The Airport in Santa Marta, after 8 years since the terminal building was constructed, will be subject to new interventions to its infrastructure that will allow it to expand its capacity and improve the service to national and international passengers.

+With this renovation promoted by the Government of Change, the airport terminal will go from serving 3.6 million to 5.8 million national and international passengers.
+It will expand the infrastructure from 15413 m2 to 19153 m2 by 3,740m2 and increase the operational capacity of the air terminal, with an investment of $75 billion COP (US$21.7 million, approximately) and a maximum execution time of 2 years, until 2027.

 Runway extension

-The airport's runway is surrounded by the beach and sea, which restricted its length.
+The airport's runway is surrounded by the beach and sea, which restricts its length.
 Because of the short runway, it is one of the shortest of any major airport in Colombia.
 Passenger and Cargo airliners have never arrived on aircraft larger than the Airbus A321 or equivalent.
 No wide-body passenger airliners have ever been scheduled at Santa Marta airport.

-In March 2017, when Germán Vargas Lleras was the Vice President of Colombia, he stated that the extension of the runway will be extended over the sea and would cost 350,000 million COP (US$70 million, approx).
+In March 2017, when Germán Vargas Lleras was the Vice President of Colombia, he stated that the extension of the runway would be extended over the sea and would cost 350,000 million COP (US$70 million, approx).
 The National Government would invest 200,000 million COP in the runway, with the rest invested by the Magdalena Department.
+It never happened.

-The runway will meet the minimum length requirements for the operation of wide-body aircraft and also international destinations.
+The runway would have met the minimum length requirements for the operation of wide-body aircraft and also international destinations.
 The runway would go over the sea from Category C3 1700 × 40 m to Category D4 2200 × 45 m.

+In June 2026, the Civil Aeronautics Authority (Aeronautica Civil) confirmed that the runway extension at the Simón Bolívar International Airport in Santa Marta will reach meters 3000 × 45 m in length.
+It will cost 1,8 billones COP (US$5 million, approx.)